PhilipSchmid/k8s-home-lab/README.md

 sudo firewall-cmd --add-port=2379/tcp --permanent sudo firewall-cmd --add-port=2380/tcp --permanent sudo firewall-cmd --add-port=30000-32767/tcp --permanent
+# Used for the Rancher Monitoring
+sudo firewall-cmd --add-port=9796/tcp --permanent
 ### CNI specific ports
 # 4244/TCP is required when the Hubble Relay is enabled and therefore needs to connect to all agents to collect the flows
 sudo firewall-cmd --add-port=4244/tcp --permanent